-Prerequisite: Approval of project or research by department

-chairperson/director

-Independent study for students who have demonstrated skills and/or proficiencies in Physical Education subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.
+Prerequisite: Approval of project or research by department chairperson/director cies in Physical Education subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.
 Students will work under the personal supervision of an instructor.